 In Maine, squatters are required to pay taxes on uncultivated lands in unincorporated areas.
 The continuous possession time is still 20 years in this instance, but they cannot claim adverse possession if they have not been paying taxes on a property that meets those requirements.

-If the property does not qualify as ‘uncultivated lands in unincorporated areas’, the squatter does not have to pay property taxes in order to make an adverse possession claim.
+If the property does not qualify as “uncultivated lands in unincorporated areas,” the squatter does not have to pay property taxes to make an adverse possession claim.

 Maine doesn’t have any laws specifically aimed at getting rid of squatters.
 To remove squatters from your property, you have to file an eviction as though they were tenants.

 To begin the eviction process in Maine, you must issue an eviction notice.
-There are two notices generally recognized by the court: a 7-Day Notice for failure to pay rent or a 30-Day Notice for any other non-discriminatory or retaliatory reason.
-If you choose to use a 7-Day notice, you must include an amount that the squatter can pay if they’d like to remain on the property.
+There are two notices generally recognized by the court: a 7-Day Notice to Pay for failure to pay rent, 7-Day Notice to Quit for illegal activity, material health or safety violations or a 30-Day Notice to Quit for no lease or end of lease.
+If you choose to use the notice for nonpayment of rent, you must include an amount that the squatter can pay if they’d like to remain on the property.
 Most of the time, a squatter will not pay.

-After this notice has been issued and the time period has passed, the landowner can go to the courts and file a formal eviction notice.
-The tenant has a right to respond, and while some squatters might choose to do this in order to stay on the property longer, it is unlikely that their response will win them the case.
+After the notice period has passed, the landowner can go to the court and file a formal eviction notice.
+The tenant has a right to respond, and while some squatters might choose to do this to stay on the property longer, it is unlikely that their response will win them the case.

-If the ruling is in the landowner’s favor, the courts will issue a Writ of Possession within 7 days.
+If the ruling is in the landowner’s favor and eviction is granted, the courts will issue a Writ of Possession within 7 days.
 This means that the squatter has 7 days to vacate the premises.
 They must be out in 48 hours.
-If they remain, a sheriff’s deputy or another police officer can remove the squatters and store their belongings at the expense of the squatter.
+If they remain on the property, a sheriff or constable can forcibly remove the squatters and their personal property.

 - Inspect the property regularly.